Skip to main content

 So you’ve got the look and you’re loving your fabulous red locks.
 Maintaining color-treated hair from the start is part of the journey.
 To avoid red hair with purple undertones and keep your hair vibrant, add some extra TLC to your style routine.
 Salon quality shampoo, conditioner, and serum preserve shine and softness.

 Oribe’s full line of nourishing, luxurious, and ecofriendly hair products are great options for preventing fade and maintaining your redhead fantasy.
-Try Gold Dust Transformative Masque to make your hair luxurious and soft weeks after you get your new color.
+Try Gold Dust effective Masque to make your hair luxurious and soft weeks after you get your new color.
 Also, take advantage of our fabulous July sale and receive 20% off when you buy three full-sized products!